matter-labs/zksync-data-dump/data/README.md

 ## Blocks

 Blocks are sequential units of data within a blockchain, each identified by a unique hash.
-They contain transaction information, metadata such as timestamps and the hash of the previous block (`parentHash`), which links them in a chain back to the genesis block (block number 0).
+They contain a list of transaction, metadata such as timestamps and the hash of the previous block (`parentHash`), which links them in a chain back to the genesis block (block number 0).
 This chain of blocks forms the blockchain.
 Blocks ensure transaction security, network consensus, and efficient data storage and processing within blockchain networks.

 We list the attributes of the blocks in the ZKsync dataset below: